bmkramer/openaire-ingest/README.md

 - project
 - relation

-The rest of the descriptions for the data for the software, publication, dataset and otherresearchproduct tables are stored in the results schema since these are merged into a larger relational table.
-The relevant descriptions have been pulled out from the results schema and put into the software, publication, dataset and otherresearchproduct schema files.
+The rest of the descriptions for the data for the software, publication, dataset and otherresearchproduct tables are stored in the product schema since these are merged into a larger relational table.
+The relevant descriptions have been pulled out from the product schema and put into the software, publication, dataset and otherresearchproduct schema files.